PLaID++: A Preference Aligned Language Model for Targeted Inorganic Materials Design: Methodology

 Our approach begins with a pre-trained large language model (Qwen-2.5 7B) \citep{yang2024qwen2}, which has demonstrated strong capabilities in text generation and reasoning.
 Following the methodology outlined by \citep{gruver2024finetuned}, we fine-tune the base version of Qwen-2.5 7B to model the crystal generation process via parameter-efficient fine-tuning \citep{hu2021lora}.
 Unlike prior works that rely on explicit space group constraints or predefined templates, our method enables more flexible and generalizable unconditional and conditional structure generation through the use of a natural language prompt.

 The training objective is to maximize the likelihood that the model generates the correct token sequence representing stable crystal structures.
+We provide the prompt template used to fine-tune our model on both objectives in Figure~\ref{fig:wyckoff_rep}.
 We fine-tune two versions of the base model: one where the crystal structures are represented as text-based 3D coordinates and another based on a new text-based Wyckoff representation.